- Rather than heating the air, infrared systems heat objects directly

 This is where it gets a bit technical, so bear with us.

-Infrared is emitted from the heating panel, which then travels through the air until it hits an object.
-The object then absorbs the radiation, causing molecules within it to vibrate and produce heat.
-As well as heating the object directly, the vibration then re-radiates the warmth back into the room, which is recycling the heat.
+Infrared is emitted from the heating panel, which travels through the air until it hits an object.
+The object absorbs the radiation, causing molecules within it to vibrate and produce heat.
+In addition to heating the object directly, the vibration re-radiates the warmth back into the room, recycling the heat.

 You can get similar results by installing infrared underfloor heating, which involves placing film panels under your flooring.

-Why is infrared a good alternative to gas boilers?
+Why is infrared a good alternative to a gas boiler?

-The main reason why infrared trumps gas boilers is because of its high efficiency – some of the best infrared panels on the market have a rating of 112-115%, as opposed to just 100%.
+The main reason infrared trumps gas boilers is its high efficiency—some of the best infrared panels on the market have a rating of 112-115%, as opposed to just 100%.

-Another major difference between the two is that infrared heating panels can’t heat water, whilst gas boilers can.
+Another major difference is that infrared heating panels can’t heat water, while gas boilers can.
 However, you can couple infrared panels with a traditional electric immersion heater or water cylinder.

 Is infrared heat safe?